Create your event Book a demo Sign in

 • Intuitive peer review assignment based on specialisms.

-• Customizable decision-making processes for submission status.
+• Customizable decision-making settings for submission status.

 9. Whova